 fData shown are from 42 adults who received a pharmacokinetic (PK) assessment around the first Esperoct® 50 IU/kg dose.

-PEGylation is actually a well-established technology that has been used for years to treat many conditions including hemophilia.
+PEGylation is actually a well-established technology that has been used in other treatments for many conditions including hemophilia.

 Let’s look at the numbers of the Pathfinder clinical program, research that evaluated Esperoct®: